LeeYCMichael/Exploring_an_AI_music_composer/README.md

 ### However, one problem i immediatedly identified was how to convert(encode) music data and pass it through a neural network?

-After all, in cases of NLP it usually involves one hot encoding, and for Computer Vision related problems, we can siply use numpy/pytorch/vectors(RGB).
+After all, in cases of NLP it usually involves one hot encoding, and for Computer Vision related problems, we can simply use numpy/pytorch/vectors(RGB).
 So, how can i do somethong similar for audio data?

 Upon conuducting some research into this problem, I chanced upon multiple articles that had already tackled this problem.